aric-fowler/TRANSAT/README.md

 # Alternative SAT attack based on ABC tool:
 abcAttack encryptedVerilog.v oracleVerilog.v
 ```
-For examples on how to run a SAT attack, see the shell scripts in test/
+For examples on how to run a SAT attack, see the shell scripts in the test/ directory.
+The output of a SAT attack is  "extracted_key.csv", located in the work/
+directory created by the attack script.
+Verification tool results are printed directly to the terminal.

 ### Within Python:
 ```python